Questions? Call or text anytime ๐Ÿ“ž 818-446-9627

 When Skills Aren't Enough

 DBT skills are powerful self-management tools, but recognizing when self-help isn't sufficient is crucial.
-Postpartum rage is a serious condition, and seeking professional support is a sign of strength.
+Postpartum rage is a serious condition, and professional care is often necessary.

 Reach out to a healthcare provider immediately if you experience:

 Medication: Antidepressants can be safe and effective, often used alongside therapy.
-Many are safe while breastfeeding, but this decision should be made with a knowledgeable healthcare provider who can weigh risks and benefits.
+Many are safe while breastfeeding, but this is a decision to make with your OB or psychiatrist based on your specific situation.

 Support Groups: Connecting with other mothers who have similar experiences can be profoundly healing.
-Postpartum Support International offers over 50 free virtual support groups, including one specifically for postpartum rage.
+Postpartum Support International offers over 50 free virtual support groups, including specific groups for postpartum rage.

 Why Specialized Care Matters

-General therapy platforms may not fully grasp the intricate interplay between hormonal changes, sleep deprivation, identity shifts, and relationship dynamics that contribute to postpartum rage.
-A therapist with Perinatal Mental Health Certification (PMH-C) has advanced training in these specific factors.
+General therapy platforms may not fully grasp the intricate interplay between hormonal changes, sleep deprivation, identity shifts, and relationship dynamics that characterize postpartum rage.
+These factors require specialized expertise.

 Essential Resources

-If you're in crisis or having thoughts of harming yourself or your baby, use these resources immediately:
+If you're in crisis or having thoughts of harming yourself or your baby:

 For ongoing support:

-PSI Online Support Groups: Over 50 free virtual support groups, including specific groups for postpartum rage, NICU parents, single parents, and many others.
+• PSI Online Support Groups: Free virtual support groups, including groups specifically for postpartum rage

-Provider Directory: PSI's online directory is one of the best tools for finding qualified perinatal mental health professionals in your area.
+• PSI Provider Directory: Find qualified perinatal mental health professionals in your area

 Moving From Storm to Strength

 DBT skills offer concrete, evidence-based tools for managing these intense emotions.
 Mindfulness helps you create space between triggers and reactions.
-Distress Tolerance gets you through crisis moments safely.
-Emotion Regulation prevents many crises from happening.
-Interpersonal Effectiveness helps you get support and reduce resentment.
+Distress Tolerance helps you survive the five-alarm moments.
+Emotion Regulation reduces the frequency of those moments.
+Interpersonal Effectiveness helps you address the relationship dynamics fueling the resentment.
+Radical Acceptance frees up the energy you've been spending fighting reality.

 You're not broken.
 You're not a bad mother.
-You're a person experiencing a serious but treatable medical condition.
-The storm will pass, and you'll be stronger for having weathered it.
+You're a person experiencing a serious but treatable condition.
+The storm will pass, and you'll be standing in the calm after it.

-Ready to start building your toolkit?
+Ready to build your toolkit with expert guidance?
 Schedule a free consultation with one of our perinatal mental health specialists.
-We understand what you're going through, and we know how to help.